 Auditors are responsible for a broad range of administrative duties.
 Their primary duties are chief financial officer, elections officer and secretary to the county commission.

 Additional duties may include maintaining inventory of fixed assets, administering insurance coverage for county property, binding and storage of the official county newspaper as county record, and coordinating licenses and fees, such as hunting and fishing licenses, beer and liquor licenses, bingo and raffle permits, etc. In many counties, the Auditor assumes the duties of a human resources director.

 With the elimination of county courts in 1995, district courts became responsible for the workload and positions of the county courts.
 The Clerk of District Court’s primary responsibility is administration of court records, but they also summon jurors, maintain exhibits and attend court when it is in session.
 They also issue passports, birth certificates and death certificates.

-Commissioner Administrative decisions for the county are not made by full-time employees of the county, but by an elected governing board of three or five Commissioners.
+Administrative decisions for the county are not made by full-time employees of the county, but by an elected governing board of either three or five Commissioners.
 They are responsible for the county budget, county road department, social service administration, appointment of several offices and other boards, and many other county concerns.

 Highway Engineer/Highway Superintendent

 Most county citizens benefit from the work of the Highway Engineer or Superintendent, who is responsible for the counties’ roads and bridges.
 They run the county shop and all its activities and equipment, and work with engineering and construction firms on planning and providing for the transportation needs of county residents.